glpi-project/doc/source/modules/administration/entity/entities.rst

 * **Display initials for users without picture**: No/Yes/Inheritance of the parent entity
 * **Default contract**: Inheritance of the parent entity/Contact in ticket entity

-.. tip:: When you select customize, a new nickname field will appear in the group and/or user's profile (if you are in the entity in which you selected this option).
+.. tip:: When you select the anonymization option to use a customized name, a new nickname field will appear in the group and/or user's profile (if you are in the entity in which you selected this option).
    This custom name will therefore be visible to users.

 Automatic closing configuration